m-oniqu3/express-multer/README.md

-# Vue and Express Starter
+# Uploading Images to Supabase using Express.js, Multer and Vue.js

-A simple project demonstrating the integration of Vue.js with Vite on the client side and Express.js with TypeScript on the server side.
+The project demonstrates how to upload images to Supabase using Express.js, Multer and Vue.js.

 ### Setting up Environment Variables